openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

 management tools.
 Third-party management tools are also available, using either the native API or the provided EC2-compatible API.

-The OpenStack python-novaclient package provides a basic command-line utility, which uses the :command:`nova` command.
+The OpenStack python-openstackclient package provides a basic command-line utility, which uses the :command:`openstack` command.
 This is available as a native package for most Linux distributions, or you can install the latest version using the pip python package installer:

 .. code-block:: console

-   # pip install python-novaclient
+   # pip install python-openstackclient

-For more information about python-novaclient and other command-line tools, see the `OpenStack End User
+For more information about python-openstackclient and other command-line tools, see the `OpenStack End User
 Guide <https://docs.openstack.org/user-guide/cli.html>`__.